MBishop17/docs/content/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/_index.md

 1. If you want to remove a default role, edit the permission and select **No** from the default roles option.

 **Result:** The default roles are configured based on your changes.
 Roles assigned to cluster/project creators display a check in the **Cluster/Project Creator Default** column.

+>**Note:** If you change the default role later, the change does not affect any previously created projects, clusters, or roles.